Yemaye/effectivepopulation/README.md

 # Effective population size in simple infectious disease models

-Madi Yerlanov, Caroline Colijn, and Jessica E Stockdale
+Madi Yerlanov, Piyush Agarwal, Caroline Colijn, and Jessica E Stockdale

 This repository accompanies the above paper, and contains all relevant data and code to replicate the analyses within.
-The programming languages used are Julia (for numerical computation) and R (for analysis of results).
+The programming languages used are Julia and Python (for numerical computation) and R (for analysis of results).

 ## COVID-19 outbreaks in China - 'Chinese Cities Data'